top of page

 The DVLA will normally contact the driver to gain permission to speak to their GP and then follow this up by asking the GP if the driver is still fit to hold a driving licence.
 This is where the whole system can get a little complicated and guidance is not clear cut but down to personal opinion in many cases.

 The medical enquiry carried out by DVLA can sometimes take many months.
 If the current driving licence has expired in this time, a new one won't be issued until the medical enquiry is complete.
-However, the driver may continue to drive under Section 88 of the Road Traffic Act 1998 providing they have their doctor's support.

 What guidance, on dementia, is issued by DVLA to health professionals?